saifalfalah/react-handbook/content/react-hooks/index.md

 ---
-title: "Introduction to React Hooks"
+title: 'Introduction to React Hooks'
-date: 2018-12-17T07:00:00+02:00
-description: "Learn how Render Hooks can help you build a React application"
+description: 'Learn how Render Hooks can help you build a React application'
-tags: React
 ---

 Hooks is a feature that will be introduced in React 16.7, and is going to change how we write React apps in the future.